- What are the SharePoint default ASPX pages?

 For example, if you copy a SharePoint 2007 site collection as a subsite for a SharePoint 2010 site collection, the destination subsite homepage will be named default.aspx.

-In ShareGate Desktop, you can access your default homepage in Migration, Copy Content if the file is located under Site Pages.
+In ShareGate Desktop, you can migrate your default homepage with Copy Content if the file is located under Site Pages.

 In this case, the two pages will coexist as follows, but only one will be the homepage:

 site collection URL/default.aspx

 The homepage is dictated by the setting under Site Settings -> Site Welcome page in your SharePoint site.

 If the homepage does not exist in the Site Pages library, you will not be able to migrate it with Copy content.
 To migrate the homepage in this case you have to migrate the site itself with Copy structure.